 Who says you can’t have the best of both worlds?
 If you’re eloping with family, it can still be nice to get a part of the day to yourselves!
 You can be with your family for the ceremony and the first half of the day, then split off to go for a hike, go kayaking, or whatever you have in mind.

-Do a Two Day Elopement
+Make it a Two Day Elopement

 You can even split your elopement day into two days!
 One dedicated to celebrating with your family, and one for just the two of you.
 It can definitely be hard to fit everything into just a few hours – so dedicating two days to your elopement gives you more freedom to make your elopement the best it can be!